 Next time you order food, avoid taking cutlery from the restaurant.
 Every time you use restaurant cutlery, you add to single-use plastic that damages the environment.
 If you’re used to ordering food at work, make it a habit to carry a steel spoon, fork and knife with you.
 These can be easily washed with tap water and fit comfortably in your bags.

 When you wipe your mouth after a meal with single-use tissue papers, ever wonder what happens to them?
 These end up in the landfill and are extremely difficult to recycle.
 Imagine the amount of waste we are creating with this seemingly small habit.
 It’s time to go old-school and carry a clean handkerchief (or two) when you step out.
-This is a great way to reduce the amount of paper and saving the environment.
+This is a great way to reduce the amount of paper and save the environment.

 Do your research and find out more about environment-friendly alternatives that you can use in your daily life.
 From switching to a bamboo toothbrush and steel straws to making your own home-made personal care products, there is so much you can do to reduce and start a zero-waste lifestyle.

 More than half of what we carelessly throw into the trash is organic matter, which if composted, can produce rich topsoil for our plants.
 This is a great reason to segregate our dry waste from wet.
 It’s time to put your kitchen trash to good use and find ways to make the most of it.
-For instance, citrus peels of orange and lemon are a great way to clean up your homes.
-Use natural ingredients to keep your family and homes healthy.

 Going zero waste may not be easy, but with little practice, you can go a long way in saving your environment.
 Be patient with these new habits and before you know it, a zero-waste, planet-friendly life will become your second nature!